GoogleCloudPlatform/professional-services/tools/slo-generator/samples/README.md

-# Samples
+# SLO Library

-Library of SLOs samples to facilitate writing new SLOs by starting from already written SLO configurations.
+This folder is an SLO library to facilitate writing new SLOs by starting from already written SLO configurations.

 All samples are classified into a folder named after their respective backend or exporter class.

-Each sample contains environmental variables that you should be set prior to running the samples.
+Each sample contains environmental variables that should be set prior to running it.

 ## Environmental variables

 The following is listing all environmental variables found in the SLO configs:

 **Common:**